-The data used in spreadsheets is often a combination of numbers, text, dates, and other data types.
-Each different data needs to be treated differently inside functions.
+TSpreadsheets often contain a combination of numbers, text, dates, and other data types.
+Each data type requires different treatment within functions.

 Dates require their own set of specialized functions.
-They work differently than regular numbers requiring the user to take more care when using them in formulas.
-You can sort them into chronological order or subtract two points in time to find age or duration.
-You can also use the difference between days as multipliers in other calculations, such as determining interest on a bond.
-Date functions such as DAYS, MONTH, or WEEKDAY to name a few, deal with issues that are specific to dates such as extracting only the month number or returning the number of days in a month.
+They differ from regular numbers, requiring more care when used in formulas.
+You can sort them chronologically or subtract two points in time to find age or duration.
+You can also use the difference between days as multipliers in other calculations, such as determining bond interest.
+Date functions such as DAYS, MONTH, or WEEKDAY, to name a few, deal with issues specific to dates, such as extracting only the month number or returning the number of days in a month.

 Date Validity

 Dates and times in Google Sheets work differently than numbers.
 Spreadsheets need help to figure out if a value is a date or time instead of just a string of other characters.
-One key to getting your spreadsheet to recognize date values is using the correct syntax.
-To see if a date is valid is to run it through the ISDATE function.
-The ISDATE function will return a TRUE if the date is valid or a false if it is not.
+Using the correct syntax is one key to getting your spreadsheet to recognize date values.
+To see if a date is valid, run it through the ISDATE function.
+The ISDATE function will return a TRUE if the date is valid or false if it is not.

 Conditional Formatting